Benefits of castor oil and how to use it

 Give yourself glowing skin with castor oil by looking after your liver.
 Apply the oil to an old flannel before placing on the liver region (under the right side of your chest) wrap in clingfilm and cover with a hot water bottle.
 Try to leave it there for a minimum of an hour… overnight would work wonders.

-Just by applying a little of Pukka's Organic Castor Oil before going to bed your lashes, locks and liver region can benefit from natural nourishment.
+Just by applying a little of Pukka's Organic Castor Oil before going to bed your eyebrows, locks and liver region can benefit from natural nourishment.

 Cold-pressed castor oil

 Castor oil has been used as a beauty product and natural health remedy for thousands of years due to its nourishing and hydrating properties.
 Cold pressing is a method of oil extraction that doesn’t use heat in any part of the process as this can often degrade the oils nutritional quality.

 Castor seeds are rich with essential oils and in order to extract the oils, pressure is added to them to release all of the goodness.
 Unlike some castor oils, cold-pressed does not use heat to extract the nutrients.
 Instead, natural methods of pressing are used, producing 100% pure castor oil.
 Pukka’s organic castor oil is cold-pressed, using natural methods of pressing to make sure none of the oils goodness is lost.
 Organic castor oils are free from chemicals and synthetic ingredients, you can also guarantee that they have come from farms that are pesticide and fertiliser free, so better for both you and the environment.

 How is castor oil safer than other eyebrow growth products?